 Check the Fixture

 If the good bulb does not work, try testing the outlet with a voltage tester.
 There are 2 types of voltage testers, contact and non-contact, and both can be purchased and possibly rented from your local hardware store.
 A non-contact tester is adequate for this type of work.
 Press the end of the tester onto the brass contact at the center of the fixture.
 If the fixture is working properly, the tester will buzz and light up.
 If this happens, the fixture is receiving power, and a new bulb will work fine.
-Make sure you install the correct watt bulb for that fixture.
+Make sure you install the correct wattage rated bulb for that fixture.

 Check the Circuit Breaker